 Ajo open-pit mine was once the United States’ 3rd largest producer of Copper.
 This mine survived a merger, the great depression and the fluctuation of copper prices and is actually a monument to American History and persistence.
 Today you can view the New Cornelia open-pit mine from a lookout.
 The mine is fenced but it has openings in the fence that you can view the mine and take pictures.
 The mine is 1 1/2 miles wide and 1,100 feet deep.
 Next to the lookout is a small museum where you can see artifacts and mementos from Ajo and the mine’s past.
 The couple who operate the museum was so friendly and nice and were eager to share the history.
 The man who is elderly now worked in the mine for 32 years.

 This was the last piece of iron that was poured from the mine.

 CROSS ON THE MOUNTAIN

 Isabella Greenway, wife of John Campbell Greenway founded the Arizona Inn in Tucson and she became the first US Congresswoman.
 When her husband passed away she took a floral cross that the employees of the mine had made for her husband’s funeral and had it encased in concrete and carried to the top of the highest mountain in Ajo so she and the employees could view it from their homes.

 The Plaza is a central location for the town of Ajo, it was created by John Campbell Greenway for a good place for his mine workers to raise their families.
 The plaza is a Spanish Colonial Style with high arches, white stucco surface, tile roofs, and decoration.
-Today it houses several shops, restaurant, post office and visitor information center.
-On Saturday morning’s, they have a farmers market with food, crafts, and entertainment.
+Today it houses several shops, restaurants, post office, and visitor information center.
+On Saturday mornings, they have a farmers market with food, crafts, and entertainment.